pcaston/OpenPeerPower.github.io/source/_integrations/mobile_app.markdown

 ---
-title: Home Assistant Mobile App Support
+title: Open Peer Power Mobile App Support
 description: The Mobile App integration allows a generic platform for integrating with mobile apps.
 ha_category:
   - Other